Fast Testing & Precise Diagnoses

-Our veterinarians in Stockton use the diagnostic tests and tools housed in our state-of-the-art in-house lab in order to accurately and quickly diagnose and construct treatment plans for your pet.
+Our veterinarians in Stockton use the diagnostic tests and tools housed in our state-of-the-art in-house veterinary diagnostic laboratory in order to accurately and quickly diagnose and construct treatment plans for your pet.

 We use technologies like electromagnetic radiation and other technologies to conduct diagnostic imaging on our patients.
 These processes let us produce highly detailed images of your pet's internal systems and structures.